 Clarifying Ordinance 2009-33 and amending such

 Amending Ordinance 2009-43 authorizing the Zoning Board of Adjustment to reconsider conditions if no appeal has been filed; and amending other matters concerning appeals

 Meetings of the Planning Board

 The Planning Board meets at 5:00 p.m. on Thursdays, scheduled to facilitate a five week review cycle, excluding holidays.
 Meetings take place in the Quorum Court Room, in the new Courthouse, located at 280 N. College; they are open to the public.
-Developments to be placed on the meeting agenda must be submitted to the Planning Office approximately 4 weeks prior to the meeting date.
+Developments to be placed on the meeting agenda must be submitted to the Planning Office on appropriate submittal days.
 A schedule of the submittal dates may be obtained from the Planning Office.